 The greatest features of the Samson Q2U are its multi-capabilities, including the fact it can be used as either a USB microphone or connected via XLR.

-Due to its convenience and quality, the Samson Q2U is definitely right up there in terms of one of my favorite purchases over the last few years.
+Due to its convenience and quality, the Samson Q2U is right up there in terms of one of my favourite purchases over the last few years.
 It makes recording my YouTube videos a lot easier.

 You can read a lot more about it here.